clibroia/db-capstone-project/README.md

 # 07/31/2023
 Checking if modifying the central repository and then updating the local one works correctly.
 Uploaded the ER diagram with documentation and a SQL dump file.
 Created a test branch on the local repositiory.
+Further changes on the ER diagram, with subsequent update of the corresponding documentation and re-exporting of the dump SQL file.